Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON, the clone can use abilities like real Mutant Tanks.
 			"Clone Mode"				"0"

-			// Remove all clones created by the Mutant Tank when it dies.
+			// Remove all clones created by the Mutant Tank when it dies or changes its Mutant Tank type.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0/"disabled"/"false"/"off"/"no": OFF